absorensen/numbers_go_brrrr/m4_real_time_systems/s4_branchless_programming.md

 In this case, the vanilla struct-of-arrays code performed worse.
 In some cases you can hope for autovectorization, where the compiler, in the case where you have factored your data in a way that allows it, will create a SIMD version of your code.
-This is usually more likely if you turn on your compilers native targetting flag.
+This is usually more likely if you turn on your compilers native architecture targeting flag.

 With compilers you can tell it which platforms to compile for.
 If you tell it to compile exclusively for YOUR platform it can make use of optimizations and commands specific to your system.
 This might make it perform significantly worse on other systems though.

+I will just reiterate the most important point
-I will leave you with one thing if you are memory bound, SIMD won't magically make your memory bandwidth increase.
+*if you are memory bound, SIMD won't magically make your memory bandwidth increase*.

 Also, here's [a nice blog post][2] about the performance implications of AOS, SOA and AOSOA.